 - electrical wiring and components containing no hazardous liquids, and pipe and metals that are incidental to any of the above.

-Solid waste that is not Construction and Demolition debris
+Solid Waste that is not Construction and Demolition debris

-- asbestos waste
+- friable asbestos containing waste

 - corrugated container board